Portugal PM says will listen to public anger on taxes

 LISBON (Reuters) - Portugal’s Prime Minister Pedro Passos Coelho promised on Friday to listen to the nation, suggesting he could soften planned tax hikes which have sparked the worst backlash to austerity since the country received a bailout last year.

-But protests reignited in Lisbon as President Anibal Cavaco Silva met with his council of state.
-The consultative body made up of senior political figures will discuss the situation in the country after the measure to hike the social security levy for workers to 18 percent from 11 percent was announced on September 7.

-The plan to raise the contributions in 2013 has undermined a reluctant acceptance of austerity in Portugal and sparked large protests, increasing pressure on the government as it strives to meet the strict conditions of the bailout.
+The tax rise has undermined previous reluctant acceptance of austerity, sparking large protests and increasing pressure on the government as it strives to meet the strict conditions of the bailout.

 “We are not deaf to the difficulties faced by the country,” Passos Coelho told parliament.